ErAz7/Ninja/README.md

         "ACK_INTERVAL": 2000
     },

-    // stop logging, this SHOULD BE true when using as a sevice to prevent
+    // stop logging, this SHOULD be set to true when you want to use Ninja
-    // logs file growing forever
+    // as a service; othervise, the log file might grow larger forever
+    // (or up to the limit)
     "NO_LOG": false,

     "PROGRESS_BAR": {
         // progress bar colors
         "COLOR_MAP": {
             "FAILED": ["red", "red"],
             "INVALID": ["red", "red"],